fredriccliver/CheeseBurger/README.md

 ## How to use this

-See the practice file.
+See the practice file, know the using CheeseBurger Library simply.
 > /example/titanic-cheeseburger.py

-And compare Decision Tree model.
+And compare with 'decision Tree' algorithm.
 > /example/titanic-decision-tree.py